devtoro/basic_currency_convertor/Readme.md

 * Mysql is required to run on localhost:3306
 * SQL Connection details can be tweaked in db/connection.js

-\*\* Working dir for running migrations, server etc is the root folder

 - In order to run migrations run:

 ```bash